About SLA- Winter/ Spring Program:

 - Must be high school graduates, GED recipients, or must be working toward attaining a high school diploma or GED during their term of service

-To the right is a typical week of an LRCC-SLA member.
-Each day will be assigned one of six designations (Trails, Snow-HQ, WQ (Water Quality), Work, Enviro Ed, and HQ).
-This schedule rotates weekly, and LRCC-SLA members work each position consecutively, providing the opportunity to experience all aspects of the program.
-Click on the schedule to enlarge the image.
+Below is a typical week of a Lakes Region Conservation Corps member at the SLA.
+Each day will be assigned one of six designations (Trails, Snow, campus, environmental education, and office).
+This schedule rotates weekly, and members serve in each position consecutively, providing the opportunity to experience all aspects of the program.

 Click on the following links for more information on the daily LRCC duties: